Popping a crackling in our speakers is sure to raise concerns regardless of what we’re listening to.

 What About Vinyl Crackle?

-This crackle is not caused by the same interruption to current as the aforementioned audio pops and crackles.
+This crackle is not caused by the same current interruption as the aforementioned audio pops and crackles.

 Rather, the “crackle” of vinyl is simply noise in the audio signal.
 The bulk of this noise is caused by static electricity and dust.